abideenml/RealTime-StarRatingPrediction-with-AWSKinesis/README.md

 ## Todos:

 Finally there are a couple more todos which I'll hopefully add really soon:
-* Explore how open source LLMs can be used to detect these scams.
+* Test Data quality with Deequ and also add workflow to capture data drift.
-* Make a data pipeline with Kedro and MLflow.
+* Make AWS QuickSight Dashboard to view KPIs and others metrics.
-* Deploy the models and learn the effect of drift on their performance.
+* Use Kubeflow for managing machine learning workflows.